 The router used should also be looked at to be sure it is performing at the speeds necessary to stream online content.

-802.11ac broadcast in the 5GHz range, while older wireless protocols use 2.4GHz frequency.
+802.11ac broadcast in the 5GHz range, while older wireless protocols use a 2.4GHz frequency.

-Streaming HD video requires only a 25Mbps connection, so while the new 802.11ac protocol is faster in some cases wireless-N is better since the signal can travels better than 802.11ac.
+Streaming HD video requires only a 25Mbps connection, so while the new 802.11ac protocol is faster, in some cases, wireless-N is better since the signal can travel better than 802.11ac.

-A wired connection will always be the best, but WiFi when setup right with a good media box is a good choice.
+A wired connection will always be the best, but when set up correctly with a good media box, WiFi is a good choice.